Skip to Main Content

 Note that in these two examples, Westlaw and Lexis provide scans of different case reporters.

 Harvard's Caselaw Access Project is a free resource with a comprehensive collection of scanned case reporters.
-This is often the best place to look for reporters not on Westlaw and Lexis (except for recent cases from the last couple years).
+This is often the best place to look for reporters not on Westlaw and Lexis, except for recent cases from the last couple years.
+(Note, however, that copyrighted information like key numbers and case synopses may be redacted.)
 Select a jurisdiction to see a list of viewable reporters.

-HeinOnline and LLMC Digital are particularly useful resources for historical case reporters.
+HeinOnline and LLMC Digital are particularly useful resources for historical case reporters (less so for contemporary reporters).

 Resources on HeinOnline include: